nwg-piotr/nwg-hello/README.md

 ## Background

-I was looking for a good login manager for the nwg-iso project.
+I was in need of a good login manager for the nwg-iso project.
 I first used SDDM with the Sugar Candy theme, and it worked pretty well.
 However, it brings QT dependencies, and my stuff is all GTK-based.
-Also, I know nothing on the QT framework, so couldn't adjust the greeter to my taste.
+Also, I know nothing about the QT framework, so couldn't adjust the greeter to my taste.
 The next choice was LightDM with [my modification](https://github.com/nwg-piotr/lightdm-nwg-greeter) of the [LightDM Elephant Greeter](https://github.com/max-moser/lightdm-elephant-greeter) by Maximilian Moser.
 It looked well, but LightDM would happen to hang way too often.
 Then I gave a try to greetd, and that was it.
 I only needed a nice graphical greeter based on GTK3.
 Since there was no such thing, I had to develop one.

 ## Features